trackmatic/trackmatic-documentation/_posts/2017-08-26-contract_name_changes.md

 ## Compatibility

 The change is backward compatible but will become obsolete after 60 days.
-The change will need to made on your integrations within 60 days to prevent service interruption.
+The change will need to be made on your integrations within 60 days to prevent service interruption.

 ## Changes